jgoldsmith27/WEBBROWSER-TO-CURSOR/README.md

    ```
    npm start
    ```
-   The server will run on http://localhost:3000

-### Browser Extension Setup
+### Browser Extension

-1. Open Chrome and go to `chrome://extensions/`
+1. Open your browser's extension management page
+   - Chrome: `chrome://extensions/`
+   - Firefox: `about:addons`
-2. Enable "Developer mode" (toggle in the top-right corner)
+2. Enable Developer Mode
-3. Click "Load unpacked" and select the `browser-console-capture` directory
+3. Click "Load unpacked" (Chrome) or "Load Temporary Add-on" (Firefox)
-4. Click the extension icon in your browser toolbar
-5. Enter the server URL (default: `ws://localhost:3000`) and click "Connect"
-6. The status indicator will turn green when connected
+4. Select the `browser-console-capture` directory from this repository

 ## Usage

-1. Connect the browser extension to the server
+1. Start the server using `npm start`
-2. The extension will automatically send tab information to the server
+2. Click on the browser extension icon to open the popup
+3. Verify that the connection status shows "Connected"
-3. You can manually send tab information by clicking the "Send Tabs" button
+4. Use the "Send Tabs" button to manually send tab information to the server
-4. The connection status is indicated by a green (connected) or red (disconnected) dot
+5. View your tabs in the web interface at `http://localhost:3000`

+## Configuration

+- Server port can be configured in `server.js`
+- Connection settings can be adjusted in the extension popup

+## Development

+This project consists of two main components:
+- A Node.js server that receives and displays tab information
+- A browser extension that captures tab data and sends it to the server

+### Project Structure

+- `/server.js` - The main server file
+- `/browser-console-capture/` - Browser extension files
+  - `manifest.json` - Extension configuration
+  - `background.js` - Background script for tab tracking
+  - `popup.html` - Extension popup UI
+  - `popup.js` - Popup functionality

 ## License